From Blender to Browser in Under 3MB

 });

-The trade-off: Decompression takes CPU time.
+The trade-off: decompression takes CPU time.
 On mobile, a heavily compressed model can take 200-500ms to decompress.
-This is almost always worth it (download time saved exceeds decompression time), but test on target devices.
-Host the Draco decoder files on your own CDN.
-Do not rely on the Three.js CDN for production.
+It is almost always worth it, since the download time saved exceeds the decompression time, but test on target devices.

 KTX2 and GPU-Compressed Textures